-An abolitionist and autobiographer, Mary Prince was born into slavery in the late 1780s and went on to become a celebrated abolitionist for her published account of life in bondage, which included her time in Bermuda.
-The History of Mary Prince marked the first time an enslaved black woman published an autobiographical account of her enslavement experience.
+Mary Prince was born into slavery in the late 1780s and went on to become a celebrated abolitionist for her published account of life in bondage, which included her time in Bermuda.
+The History of Mary Prince marked the first time an enslaved black woman published an autobiographical account of her experience.
 Prince was born at Brackish Pond, and this Devonshire home was where she lived.

 Barr’s Bay Park

 This scenic spot right off of Front Street has deep ties to Bermuda’s African heritage.
 In 1835, an American schooner named the Enterprise landed here, sent off course by a storm.
-Onboard were 78 enslaved.
-Since enslavement had been illegal in Bermuda since Emancipation in 1834, members of a “Friendly Society” in Bermuda took the ship’s captain to court and soon the enslaved on board were given a choice: return to the United States or stay on in Bermuda.
+Onboard were 78 enslaved men, women and children.
+Since slavery had been illegal in Bermuda since Emancipation a year earlier, members of a “Friendly Society” in Bermuda took the ship’s captain to court and soon the enslaved on board were given a choice: return to the United States or stay on in Bermuda and be free.
 Almost all opted for the latter – and their descendants still live here today.
-A stirring statue and plaque in the park commemorate the event.
+"We Arrive," a striking statue, graces the park to commemorate this event in our history.